grinnell-cs/csc151-images/_eboards/eboard31.md

 ### Friday PSA

+* Take care of yourselves.
+* Consent is essential.

 About MP7
 ---------

 Either straightforward or complicated, I'm not sure which.
+Maybe both.

 Questions
 ---------